ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 }
 ```

+#### Loss and accuracy

-We have to specify the loss function to minimize and the metric to monitor the predictive accuracy of the neural network model over the validation set during training.
+The `config.json` file also allows us to choose the loss function minimized during the optimization process and the
+metric used to monitor the predictive accuracy of the neural network over the unseen validation set.
+In the example
-The implemented loss function `LossMSE` evaluates the mean square error (MSE) between the output of the network and the target labels over every training epoch.
+below, the loss function `LossMSE` evaluates the mean square error (MSE) between the output of the network and the
-For the accuracy metric a similar `MSE` metric is implemented called `MetriAccuracyMSE`.
-An optimal value of the `MSE` should be around 0 for a well-trained network:
+target labels at every training epoch.
+To determine the accuracy, a similar metric is implemented through the option
+`MetricAccuracyMSE`.
+An optimal value of the `MSE` should be around 0 for a well-trained network.
 ```commandline
 {
     "loss": {